helq/blag/src/index.md

 ## Other stuff about myself ##

 Writing has become one of my hobbies.
-I like to read, watch series and movies, and --in general-- entertain myself, and I want to create something of my own, so I am trying write but I haven't made anything public yet.
-It isn't ready for publication.
+I like to read, watch series and movies, and --in general-- entertain myself with hard science fiction.

-I live with a beautiful kitty.
-We love her.
+I live with my mom and grandma and a beautiful kitty.

 I suffer from chronic[^joking] paranoia (i.e., you'll never find an account on my name in twitter, fb, or any other platform.
 My only public profile is this webpage ;) )